-I’ve written about this before, but just so it’s absolutely clear, I’m going to include a picture
+I’ve written about this before, but just so it’s absolutely clear, I’m going to include a picture with the text:

 When turning left or right at any intersection (except a roundabout) you must give way to any pedestrians crossing the road you are turning into.